MINE GRAPH RULE: A New Cypher-like Operator for Mining Association Rules on Property Graphs: Operator Syntax and Semantics

 \section{Operator Syntax and Semantics}

+\aggiunta{In graphs, the definition of association rules \(r: X \Rightarrow Y \) can be expanded considering $X$ and $Y$ not as unique data entries but as patterns of nodes and relationships.
+Our operator aims to define precisely and effectively these graph patterns.}

-The syntax of \texttt{MINE GRAPH RULE} is shown in Fig.~\ref{fig:MINEGRAPHRULEOperatorSyntax}; it is inspired by {\tt MINE RULE} operator~\cite{meo1996new} but it is significantly more complex in order to exploit the many ways of building associations by using property graph databases.
-It embeds some constructs of the Cypher query language~\cite{francis2018cypher}, so as to be easily translated to an APOC procedure for the Neo4j system, and also to be more readable for graph database programmers.
+The syntax of \texttt{MINE GRAPH RULE} is shown in Fig.~\ref{fig:MINEGRAPHRULEOperatorSyntax}; it is inspired by the MINE RULE operator~\cite{meo1996new}, but it is significantly more complex to exploit the many ways of building associations by using property graph databases.
+It embeds some constructs of \aggiunta{GQL ~\cite{deutsch2022graph,iso2024gql}} , so that it can easily be adapted for all the GQL-compatible database systems, and \aggiunta{it is} also more readable for graph database programmers.

-The operator associates a {\tt <name>} to the set of extracted association rules that are built according to three expressions, respectively defining the {\tt GROUPING}, the rule's {\tt BODY}, and the rule's {\tt HEAD}.
+To each operator we associate a {\tt <name>}, allowing users to uniquely associate each operator with a set of extracted association rules.
+Rules are built according to three expressions, respectively defining the {\tt GROUPING}, the rule's {\tt BODY}, and the rule's {\tt HEAD}.
 The grouping expression defines, through the \texttt{<anchorLabel>}, the set of {\it anchor nodes} of the graph that need to satisfy, when present, the {\tt WHERE} condition.
 They provide the {\it context of evaluation of association rules}; by analogy, the {\it anchor} acts as a pivot for the set of rules in the same way the purchase transaction groups the basket of items that are bought together.
 The {\tt BODY} and {\tt HEAD} expressions build respectively the left and right parts of an association rule; they are both defined by the \texttt{<itemSet>} production.